 The Company will ensure all required documentation will be implemented prior to shipment of iron ore.
 Sinter testwork conducted has provided positive results and confirmation of our product quality and the Group will strive to maintain the product's quality upon future delivery of ore.

-Given that our production has yet to commence, no complaints from customers nor product recalls have been received for the reporting period.
-Quality assurance and recall procedures will be duly implemented upon future delivery of iron ore products.
+Given that production has yet to commence, no complaints from customers nor product recalls have been received for the reporting period.
+Quality assurance and recall procedures will be duly implemented upon future delivery of iron ore product.

 The Company upholds the confidentiality regarding customers', prospective customers' or business counterparts' information.
-Confidentiality agreements are put in place to protect any leakage of information.
+Confidentiality agreements are put in place to protect any leakage of information and set out the Company's position on data security and privacy, including: